frenetic-lang/tutorials/07-NCFirewall.md

 $ sudo mn --controller=remote --topo=single,4 --mac --arp
 ```

-### Exercise 1: Routing
+### Exercise 1: Forwarding

-Write a routing policy for this network.
+Write a forwarding policy for this network.
 Use `monitorTable` to examine the flow table that the compiler generates.
 Try a few `ping`s between hosts.

 As you've seen, Frenetic supports ordinary `if`-`then`-`else` expressions.
-So, you can implement the routing policy as follows:
+So, you can implement the forwarding policy as follows:

 ```
-let routing =
+let forwarding =
   if dlDst=00:00:00:00:00:01 then
      fwd(1)
   else if (* destination is 2, forward out port 2, etc. *)